Surge Protection Levels

 - On the other end you have systems costing hundreds or even thousands of dollars, which will protect against pretty much everything short of lightning striking nearby.

 Most systems have limitations of some sort; picking out a protector system that suits you is a matter of balancing the cost of the system with the cost of losing data or electronic equipment.
 As with insurance, you find the level of coverage you're comfortable with.

 To protect your equipment from surges, you need individual surge protectors for each outlet.
 These power strips range a great deal in quality and capacity (as we'll see in the next section).
 There are three basic levels of power strip surge protectors:

-- Surge station - These large surge protectors fit under your computer or on the floor.
+- Surge station: These large surge protectors fit under your computer or on the floor.
 They offer superior voltage protection and advanced line conditioning.
-Most models also have an input for a phone line, to protect your modem from power surges, and may feature built-in circuit breakers.
-You can get one of these units for as little $30, or you can spend upward of $100 for a more advanced model.
+Most models also have a USB outlet, and may feature built-in circuit breakers.
+You can get one of these units for as little as $30, or you can spend upward of $100 for a more advanced model.